A Cluster Expansion and the Decay of Correlations of the 1D Long-Range Ising Model at Low Temperatures: Polymers

-Although the decomposition derived in Section~\ref{subsec: polymer-gas-decomposition} is exact, it is much more reasonable to prove the absolute convergence of the cluster expansion by studying the convergence of the pressure of another hard-core gas of polymers with a simpler activity $\bar{z}_{\beta,h}(\cdot)$ that bounds $z^+_{\beta,h}(\cdot)$ uniformly.
+The second pertains to the \emph{ansatz} of $z^+_{\beta,h}$, it is quite complicated: it is much more reasonable to prove the absolute convergence of the cluster expansion by studying the convergence of the pressure of another hard-core gas of polymers with a simpler activity $\bar{z}_{\beta}(\cdot)$ that bounds $z^+_{\beta,h}(\cdot)$ uniformly (provided $\lVert h\rVert_\infty$ is sufficiently small).